Bellaire Bridge: Construction

 The bridge was designed as a cantilever truss bridge by J. E. Greiner Company, with the Vang Construction Company as contractors of the substructure; the J.E.
 Moss Iron Works and the Mt.
 Vernon Bridge Company as co-contractors of the superstructure.
 The R. R. Kitchen company of Wheeling had charge of placing the floor in the bridge.

 The bridge was constructed over 18 months starting in June 1925 at a cost of about $1.5 million, which is equivalent to $ in present-day terms.
 Funds were raised primarily through subscription by local residents.
-During construction, hundreds worked on the bridge, and one worker was killed: Fred Morning fell from a pier on the Benwood, West Virginia side to the ground below on June 12, 1926.
+During construction, hundreds worked on the bridge, with one fatality: Fred Morning fell from a pier on the Benwood, West Virginia side and died on June 12, 1926.

-Over seven million tons of structural steel was used in the construction of the bridge.
+Over 3500 tons of structural steel was used in the construction of the bridge.
 Railroad track for streetcars was laid in the bridge deck, but never saw use.
 The bridge opened to traffic on December 22, 1926, with over 7,000 vehicles crossing it on its opening day.
+On the day the bridge opened, the mayors of the two neighboring communities came together to celebrate the momentous occasion.
+Mayor Fred Olson of Benwood and Mayor Floyd E. Cromwell of Bellaire, Ohio met at the center of the newly constructed bridge for the ceremonial ribbon cutting, symbolizing the new connection between their communities.